 For more about s2H please read suicide-to-hope-information-sheet

-The Canadian Mental Health Association/PEI Division (CMHA/PEI) is hosting a ‘suicide to Hope’ Workshop on November 22, 2016 at Murchison Centre in Charlottetown.
-For registration details, please see the registration flyer suicidetohopeflyer_nov-2016
+The Canadian Mental Health Association/PEI Division (CMHA/PEI) is hosting a ‘suicide to Hope’ Workshops on November 7 and November 21, 2017 at Murchison Centre in Charlottetown.
+For registration details, please click on the individual dates.

 PEI Helping Tree

 Reaching out for help is a critical step in suicide prevention.
 The PEI Helping Tree is a user-friendly tool designed to inform Islanders of the many resources available throughout Prince Edward Island.
 It identifies many of the risk factors associated with distress and/or suicide and directs the user through a number of support options, listing contact numbers of agencies that provide assistance and support.
 Publication of the Helping Tree is funded in part through the French Language Health Services Network.